SAML-based Single Sign-On (SSO) gives members access to GitBook through an identity provider (IdP) of your choice.

 Your company’s identity provider (IdP) must support the SAML 2.0 standard.

-You must have administrative permissions on the IdP.
+You must have administrative permission on the IdP.

 You must be an organization admin to enable SSO for your GitBook Organization.

-You'll need to find three pieces of information to give GitBook:
+You will need to find three pieces of information to your organization settings: